 When stochastic data is assumed, an adequate description of the stochastic fields has to be chosen.
 This can for instance be based on actual measurements, expert-knowledge or simplifying assumptions regarding the statistics.
 For actual computations, a suitable representation amenable for the employed numerical method is required.
-It is a common assumption that the considered fields are transformed Gaussian fields and are thus completely specified by the first two moments.
+It is a common assumption that the considered fields are Gaussian and are thus completely specified by the first two moments.
 Another usual simplification is the finite dimensional noise assumption which states that a field only depends on a finite number of random variables.

-In fact, any stochastic field $\kappa : \Omega \times D \to \mathbb{R}$ with finite variance can be represented in terms of where the product of the sum separates the dependence on $\omega \in \Omega$ and $x \in D$ .
+In fact, any stochastic field $\kappa : \Omega \times D \to \mathbb{R}$ with finite variance can be represented in terms of where the product of the sum separates the dependence on $\omega \in \Omega$ and $x \in D$.
 A typical method to obtain such a representation is the Karhunen-Loève expansion (KL) which will be used in the numerical examples with a finite number of terms (truncated KL).
-In this case, the basis $a_m$ consists of eigenfunctions of the covariance integral operator weighted by the eigenvalues of this operator.
-The smoothness of the $a_m$ is directly related to the covariance function used to model the respective stochastic field, see e.g. [9, 38, 26].
-A common choice is the Whittle-Matèrn covariance which includes the smooth Gaussian covariance and the rather rough exponential covariance.
+In this case, the basis a_m consists of eigenfunctions of the covariance integral operator weighted by the eigenvalues of this operator.
+The smoothness of the a_m is directly related to the smoothness of the covariance function used to model the respective stochastic field, see e.g. [11, 36, 26].

-(1.2) $$\kappa(\omega, x) = E[\kappa] + \sum{m=1}^{\infty} a_m(x)\xi_m(\omega)$$
+(2) $$\kappa(\omega, x) = E[\kappa] + \sum{m=1}^{\infty} a_m(x)\xi_m(\omega)$$

-A variety of numerical methods is available to obtain approximate solutions of the model problem (1.1) with random data and we only refer to [26, 35, 22] for an overview in the context of uncertainty quantification (UQ).
-These methods often rely on the separation of the deterministic and the stochastic space and introduce separate discretizations [34].
+A variety of numerical methods is available to obtain approximate solutions of the model problem (1) with random data and we only refer to [26, 33, 22] for an overview in the context of uncertainty quantification (UQ).
+These methods often rely on the separation of the deterministic and the stochastic space and introduce separate discretizations [32].
 Common methods are based on sampling of the stochastic space, the projection onto an appropriate stochastic basis or a perturbation analysis.
 The most well-known sampling approach is the Monte Carlo (MC) method which is very robust and easy to implement.
-Recent developments include the quite successful application of multilevel ideas for variance reduction and advances with structured point sequences (Quasi-MC), cf. [8, 11, 19, 21, 5].
-(Pseudo-)Spectral methods represent a popular class of projection techniques which can e.g. be based on interpolation (Stochastic Collocation) [2, 31, 32] or orthogonal projections with respect to the energy norm induced by the differential operator of the random PDE (Stochastic Galerkin FEM) [16, 27, 4, 3, 15, 13].
+Recent developments include the quite successful application of multilevel ideas for variance reduction and advances with structured point sequences (Quasi-MC), cf. [10, 13, 19, 21, 6].
+(Pseudo-)Spectral methods represent a popular class of projection techniques which can e.g. be based on interpolation (Stochastic Collocation) [2, 29, 30] or orthogonal Projections with respect to the energy norm induced by the differential operator of the random PDE (Stochastic Galerkin FEM) [17, 27, 4, 3, 16, 15].
 These methods are more involved to analyze and implement but offer the benefit of possibly drastically improved convergence rates when compared to standard Monte Carlo sampling.
 The deterministic discretization often relies on the finite element method (FEM) which also holds for MC.